amazon-archives/fully-automated-neo4j-to-neptune/README.md

 $ npm install
 $ npm run deploy
 ```
+**Pro Tip: This app will ask questions.
+Be prepared to enter 'y' whenever asked to let it run.
+It's going to take about 10 minutes to setup everything so sit back, relax, and grab your beverage of choice.**

 After running the app, you'll see an output similar to the following:
 ![output](/bootstrapper/images/fully-automated-neptune-output.png)

-Please note: the code uses the `default` AWS CLI profile
+**Pro Tip: the code uses the `default` AWS CLI profile**

 To cleanup after you are done